feiphoon/inm713-coursework/README.md

 This repo is at <https://github.com/feiphoon/inm713-coursework>.

-This is the individual submission part of the INM713 coursework.
+This is an individual submission of the INM713 coursework.

 See my [file tree documentation](TREE.md) for a quick repo overview.